JustinGausin/JustinGausin.github.io/_posts/2023-12-18-Geometric-Brownian-Motion-on-Option-Price.md

 ## Introduction

 Brownian Motion is first credited to botanist Robert Brown and decades later, was used by Louis Bachelier to model stock speculation and Albert Einstein to indirectly prove the existence of atoms.
 The basis of Brownian motion is a random walk, a mathematical model that describes a sequence of steps or movements, where each step is taken randomly and independently of the previous ones.
 In a one-dimensional random walk, for example, an entity starts at a certain position and, at each time step, moves either to the up or down with some probability.
 The cumulative effect of these random steps results in a path that exhibits a certain degree of unpredictability and randomness.
-When time becomes continuous and step size decreases, a random walk is equal to a brownian motion.
+When time becomes continuous and step size decreases, a random walk equals a Brownian motion.
 Both concepts are examples of a Markov chain, where future behavior is independent of past history.

-Geometric Brownian Motion is defined as when the logarithmic quantity follows a Brownian Motio.
+Geometric Brownian Motion is defined as when the logarithmic quantity follows a Brownian Motion.
 GBM is one of the main concepts of quantitative finance for asset price prediction.
 The log of the Geometric Brownian motion is as follows: